 Studies have shown that the effect of warfarin may be enhanced during treatment with paracetamol.
-The effect seems to increase with increasing doses of paracetamol but it may appear even at doses of 1.5-2.0 g paracetamol per day for at least 5-7 days.
-Occasional normal doses of paracetamol are not considered to have any effect.
+The effect seems to increase with the dose of paracetamol but it may appear even at doses of 1.5-2.0 g paracetamol per day for at least 5-7 days.
+Individual doses of paracetamol at normal doses are not considered to have any effect.